Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Now that you know the best things to see in Hanoi and Northern Vietnam, we have some final advice for your vacation.

 The summer months – June, July and August – are the hottest and the humidity can be stifling.
 It’s also considered the rainy season, meaning frequent downpours.
-In the autumn – September, October and November – the temperatures are usually slightly cooler.

-Winter in Hanoi – December to February – sees cool temps, ranging between 50-70F.
 During the Spring – March, April and May – temps start creeping up and the skies are often overcast with light showers.

-Tet – the Vietnamese Lunar New Year – is the biggest holiday and is marked with week-long celebrations, usually late January or early February.
+Before planning a trip to Hanoi, it’s important to check the Vietnam holiday calendar.
+Tet – the Vietnamese Lunar New Year – is marked with week-long celebrations, usually late January or early February.

-Getting around Hanoi
+Getting To and Around Hanoi

 Where To Stay in Hanoi

 The prime area for accommodations in Hanoi is the Old Quarter.
 That said, with the honking motorbikes and inebriated tourists, it can be loud.
-Therefore, we recommend staying in a hotel on a pedestrian-only street.

-What To Pack for Hanoi, Vietnam
+What To Pack for Hanoi

 Appropriate Attire for Vietnam